Utility Industry Training: General Education

 Objectives

-• List advantages of using HDD over other trenchless technologies.
+- List the advantages of using HDD over other trenchless technologies.

 Course Description